lokwkin/pipelens/README.md

 StepsTrack is a lightweight and very simple TypeScript library for ***tracking, profiling, and visualizing*** hierarchical steps in a ***pipeline-based application***.
 It helps break down complex logic flows into smaller steps, records intermediate execution time and data, and visualizes the execution in human-readable graphs.
 It is primarily desgined to help debugging, monitoring, and optimization.

 ### Background
 StepsTrack was initially developed to debug and optimize an agentic *Retrieval-Augmented Generation (RAG) pipeline* in production.
-Chain-ing multiple LLM agents with custom logic and dynamic data inputs often led to unstable results and long response times.
+Chain-ing multiple LLM agents with custom logic and dynamic data inputs often led to unstable results and long response times, especially in production environment where multiple requests are running concurrently.

 To address these challenges, I created StepsTrack as a profiling and debugging tool so I could trace what had happend underlying and identify bottlenecks upon each pipeline runs.
 I found it very handy and useful and am sharing with anyone tackling similar challenges in their pipelines.

 ## Features